 Estate planning is as important as having a life plan.
 Whether you are wealthy or just average in financial or economic standing, you have assets that you cannot take with you when you bid goodbye to this world.
 These assets comprise your estate.

 For sure you have a lot of things to do while you have the physical capability but estate planning is probably not one of them.
 It sounds like you are preparing for your own death which it certainly is – because it is the act of drafting a solution for an anticipated problem.

 Although it sounds morbid, it is really practical for any person who has properties to make an estate plan.
 The knowledge that someone you trust will do what you wish for your estate after you die does help to give you a peaceful rest.
 But how will you know the right from wrong?
-To avoid the guessing game, you should be able to identify the most common mistakes people make in planning their estate.
+To avoid the guessing game, you should be able to identify the most common estate planning mistakes people make.

 1. Assuming that only the Rich Are Entitled to Estate Plans

 A lot of people have programmed their minds that estate planning is reserved only for the rich.
 This is far from the truth.
 Estate planning is for anyone who wants to make sure how their assets, death benefits and children are being managed in the event of their death.

 Estate planning is not just about determining who gets your assets in the event of your demise.
 It also encompasses the execution of a living will and appointing a person you trust to look after or take care of your minor children.
 You can even arrange your own funeral with an estate plan.
 It is the best instruction you can leave your family with to prevent them from getting into an internal conflict over your assets

 2. Thinking Simple Assets Don’t Need Formal Documents